FarmBot-Docs/farmbot-developers/v8/Documentation/firmware/parameters.md

 ## Deprecated

-__:__
-The following parameters are no longer used, though support for them may still remain in the firmware.
+{% include callout.html type="warning" title="" content="The following parameters are no longer used, though support for them may still remain in the firmware." %}